 Juvenile Court records indicate a significant upswing in the number of youth carrying dangerous weapons into our local schools.
 This represents a serious risk to the safety of everyone present in our schools and is unacceptable behavior by those involved.
 Therefore, it is the policy of the Berks County Juvenile Court that if a juvenile carries a gun or any other dangerous weapon onto a school setting, absent extraordinary and compelling reasons, that youth will be placed outside his/her home when such a case is referred to the Juvenile Court.
 In order to implement this policy, the Court urges all Berks County schools to adopt a working procedure of requesting immediate police investigation of all incidents involving the possession of dangerous weapons on school grounds.
-The Court also urges that an immediate request for emergency detention be made to the Juvenile Probation Office for any youth implicated in the transportation or possession of a dangerous weapon.
+The Court also urges that an immediate request for emergency detention be made to the Juvenile Probation Office for any youth implicated in the transportation or possession of a dangerous weapon on school property.
+To some, this policy may seem unduly harsh, particularly if there is no injury or attempt to actually use the weapon.
 Nonetheless, if this Juvenile Court Policy is to serve its intended deterrent effect, it is important that all students recognize the severity with which violations of this nature will be treated.
 Law Enforcement agencies will be called in regard to any violation of the Crimes Code of Pennsylvania.
 The offenses could consist of possession of a weapon on school property, prohibited offensive weapons, or possession of a firearm by a minor.